AntociM/budgy/README.md

 The modal can be closed using `x-button` or `close-button` from the window.
 Outside click will also close the information window.

 ### Dashboard
-It is designed to prompt the user with information about balance, weekly and monthly expenses. **Balance** is defined as the sum of all incomes and sutraction of expensen. **Weekly balance** represents the expenses made in the current week, with Monday's first day of the week. **Monthly balance** represents the sum of all expenses in the current month.
+It is designed to prompt the user with information about balance, weekly and monthly expenses.

+**Balance** is defined as the sum of all income entries minus all expense entries.
+Balance's value will update with every new entry.

+**Weekly balance** represents the expenses made in the current week, with Monday being the first day of the week.

+ **Monthly balance** represents the sum of all costs in the current month.

+ **Currency** is a drop-down list with multiple currency types to choose from.
+User can select one currency that will be dysplayed next to Balance, Monthly and Weekly balance.
+A new currency can be selected when user press `reset`.
 ![](assets/images/dashboard-sample.jpg)

-The user can set his spending limit on a weekly and monthly basis.
+The user can set its spending limit on a weekly and monthly basis.
 When the limit is exceeded, the value associated with it will be displayed in red.
-Here is an example where the **monthly** limit was exceeded, and the same is true for **weekly** limit as well.
+Here is an example where the **monthly**  and **weekly** limits were exceded.
 ![](assets/images/dashboard-sample-limit-exceeded.jpg)
-The user is allowed to increase the limit.
+When the limit is reached, the user is allowed to increase it.
 If it is increased above the reported expenses, the red style will dynamically disappear.

+### Entry Form
 This element is designed to allow the user to register entries.
 It is composed of 5 elements:
 * **description** - entry description.
 The user is expected to briefly describe the type of income or expense, transaction place, or other information.
 This entry field validates the user's input by ensuring that at least one alphanumeric character is inserted.
 In case of invalid input, an error message appears to notify the user about the expected input.
 * **category** - user can choose from `income, groceries, restaurant, beauty, health, leisure, gifts, transport, hobbies, shopping, bills, loans, housing`.

-The user's first entry is valid when `Income` is selected. `Income` is defined as the money received, on a regular basis.
+The user's first entry is valid when `Income` is selected. `Income` is defined as the money received.
 All the other categories are expenses.
 To ensure a positive current balance, `Income` comes first.
 A category is needed for later entry filtering.
 * **date** - the date when the entry was processed.
-Used for later filtering.
+This entry field do not allow inputs for future dates.
 * **amount** - entry's amount.
+The user can add whole numbers or numbers with two decimal places, using comma character.
-* **button** - the submit button, marked with "+", triggers the form submission.
+* **add button** - when clicked it triggers the form submission.
-When the user press submit button, and the entry is processed, the form will be cleared to make room for a new request.
+When the user press `add` button, the entry will be processed, the form will be cleared to make room for a new request.
 ![](assets/images/entry-form.jpg)

 ### Entry Area
-This element displays all the entries submitted via the form.
+This element displays all the entries submitted via the entry form.
 At this point, it is only for display.
 The intention is also to provide manipulation over the entries, like filtering capabilities, sorting.

 The entries from **income** category will always be displayed in green to make them more easily noticeable by the user.
 ![](assets/images/entry-area.jpg)